-Trying to spot a Cassowary can be a challenge as Melissa from Intrepid Tales of a Quirky Girl found.
+Contributed by Melissa from Intrepid Tales of a Quirky Girl Found

 The humble cassowary.
 A six-foot, flightless bird with large spurs on each foot, just the right size to slice and dice you leaving you potentially fatally wounded.
 Notoriously shy and difficult to spot in their natural rainforest habitat they are extremely dangerous and will defend themselves with a vengeance if they feel threatened.
 What’s the motto here?
 Be wary of cassowaries and don’t harass them.
 And definitely stay in your car if you do spot one.